EUEIP/napDCAT-AP/README.md

 It is an ongoing work of the Europen ITS Platform (EU EIP).

-More information about the background and the current status of this work are found at the [GitHub Pages](https://eueip.github.io/napDCAT-AP/).
+More information about the background and the current status of this work is found at the [GitHub Pages](https://eueip.github.io/napDCAT-AP/).